 Courses in the Financial Management and Decision-Making certificate help prepare learners to launch a career in finance, build a core business management framework, or prepare for a graduate program.
 This program is completed fully online.

-Financial Management and Decision-Making students engage with essential finance theory and skills as they complete their three required core courses and two electives.
+Financial Management and Decision-Making students engage with essential finance theory and skills as they complete their certificate.

 *Financial Accounting must be completed before Corporate Finance

 - Courses are 8 weeks in length

 - All online courses start on a Monday with a full week of self-study activities in Canvas, our learning management system

 - Weekly self-paced learning and materials are time-sensitive and must be completed within required timeframes

 - Weekly self-paced learning in Canvas leads to one synchronous session per week

 - Learn more about taking online courses